 In the future I think I could probably use MapInstall to send a combined image of Topo24 & CityNavigator maps to the Vista, but I haven't tried this.
 I don't have a CityNavigator DVD and am not ready to buy one yet.

-• You can send the map from MapSource/MapInstall directly to the microSD card if you plug in the card in a card reader and connect the card reader to the computer.
+It would be nice if MapInstall could send the map image directly to a PC file.
+I haven't discovered how to do that and don't know if it's possible. - You can send the map from MapSource/MapInstall directly to the microSD card if you plug in the card in a card reader and connect the card reader to the computer.
 It is immensely faster to install the maps this way.

 iller